ScioShield/Tartarus/README.md

 RAM - 17 GB
 CPU - 9 Cores*
 Storage - 50 GB
-*Most modern CPUs have virtual cores so if you have a 4 physical core CPU you'll have 8 virtual cores.
+*Most modern CPUs have "virtual cores" so if you have 4 physical cores you'll have 8 virtual.
-RAM and Core count can be tweaked in the Vagrantfile
+RAM and Core count can be tweaked in the Vagrantfile.
 You don't have to bring up all systems at once, if you are just testing Windows 12 GB of RAM and 6 CPU Cores (3 physical) is enough.

 ### Software